What does a monk do?

 In the words of Saint Benedict

-“Put nothing before the love of Christ.”
+“Prefer nothing whatever to the love of Christ.”

 — Rule of Saint Benedict, ch.
 4